What are the effects on the individual of working in modern technological workplaces?

 9. D (Đoạn 9, “In office ‘wars’, people become overwhelmed by the sheer amount of information available, internalize the diversity of the world outside, and fear losing their own lives.”)

-10. TRUE (Đoạn 1, “Most of US are too busy struggling to keep pace with ongoing innovations to question the implications of our new electronic authority figures’)
+10. TRUE (Đoạn 1, “Most of us are too busy struggling to keep pace with ongoing innovations to question the implications of our new electronic authority figures’)

 11. TRUE (Đoạn 2, “Many agree, however, that one of the first signs of the struggle to adapt to the electronic office is often ‘technostress, a cognitive shift that results from an over-identification with information systems.”)